-Diabetic retinopathy occurs in both type 1 and type 2 diabetes; the likelihood of developing the condition increases with duration of disease and is higher in people with uncontrolled blood glucose levels.
+Diabetic retinopathy occurs in both type 1 and type 2 diabetes; the likelihood of developing the condition increases with duration of disease and is higher in people with mismanaged blood glucose levels.
 Retinopathy means “diseases of the retina.”
 It is an broad term describing several conditions.
 The most common are:

 - Non-proliferative retinopathy an early stage sign of retinopathy where blood vessels swell or become blocked

 - Macular edema is when fluid leaks into the macula (center of the retina) causing vision to blur

 - Proliferative retinopathy is damage to the blood vessels depriving the retina of oxygen

 Damage to the retina can occur without symptoms and can eventually cause vision problems that can not be corrected by eyeglasses or contact lenses.
 That’s why it’s critical for people with diabetes to get regular eye exams by an eye doctor.